Top 8 Java Use Cases in Software Development

 Web Applications

-Java is commonly used for developing web applications due to its robustness and scalability.
+Java is commonly used for developing web applications development due to its robustness and scalability.
 Some well-known web apps written in Java include Linkedin, Tumblr, and Pinterest.
 Furthermore, java’s ease of integration with other technologies makes it an ideal choice for developing complex web applications.

 For instance, Hadoop, an open-source framework for processing large data sets, is written in Java.
 Spring, another popular java framework, is often used for developing microservices – small self-contained modules that work together to form a larger application.